Frequently Asked Questions

 AZBio’s metrics focus on the documented results that Arizona’s Bioindustry is generating in the creation of firms and jobs along with venture investment as a measure of growth potential.
 It also contains our quintile ranking nationally as compared to other states.
 AZBio has also highlighted just some of the programs designed to increase our industry’s growth potential specifically in the areas of: improving the availability of early stage capital; increasing the awareness of the value our industry delivers; and providing opportunities for students that support our future talent pipeline.

 As a grass roots organization, the Opportunity Through Entrepreneurship Foundation has leveraged the power of community volunteers to deliver educational programming since 2005.
 As its annual receipts were under $50,000, OTEF began submitting a 990-N information return with the IRS beginning in 2011.
-View OTEF’s IRS 990-N History It is expected that due to donations to AZAdvances, OTEF will be filing the long form IRS 990 information returns beginning in the 2020 tax year.
+View OTEF’s IRS 990-N History It is expected that due to donations to AZAdvances, OTEF will be filing the long form IRS 990 information returns beginning in the 2020 tax year and will have more in-depth information available on GuideStar going forward.

 OTEF is in the process of updating its GuideStar Profile.
 For the current version click here to view OTEF’s GuideStar Profile.